dhis2/reference-org-unit-sync/README.md

 ## Quick Start

 1. Enable logical replication in the source DHIS2 PostgreSQL database as shown in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication-config.html#LOGICAL-REPLICATION-CONFIG-PUBLISHER) to permit table changes to be replicated.
 At a minimum, the `wal_level` setting in the PostgreSQL configuration file (i.e., `postgresql.conf`) should be set to `logical`.
-Do not forget to restart the database following these changes.
+Restart the database following these changes.
 2. Alter the `organisationunit` table in the source DHIS2 PostgreSQL database to capture the names of changed columns.
 The SQL statement for altering the table is: `ALTER TABLE organisationunit REPLICA IDENTITY FULL;`.
 3. [Create a publication](https://www.postgresql.org/docs/current/sql-createpublication.html) called `dbz_publication` for the group of replicating tables in the source DHIS2 PostgreSQL database.
 The SQL for creating the publication is: `CREATE PUBLICATION dbz_publication FOR TABLE organisationunit, orgunitgroup, orgunitgroupset;`.
 4. From the environment where you intend to run the reference implementation: